Read This First

 Prompt 2: What is a salient way to express this argument to those who invoke common, alleged moral facts based on diametrically opposed groundings of those alleged moral facts?

-The anchors here are what Meta-Ethics Focus #2 is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep what Meta-Ethics Focus #2 is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This reconstruction preserves the anti-realist pressure rather than translating it back into conventional moral realism.
 The curator's point is not merely that cultures disagree; it is that moral vocabulary may be doing emotional, social, and practical work without successfully referring to stance-independent moral facts.
 That view should not be softened into casual relativism; it is a sharper claim about what moral language is doing when it sounds as if it has discovered a property of the world.